kurtbrose/relativity/PROJECT_LOG.md

   * pairs() turns into an indexing scheme
 * consistent, predictable APIs
   * all accessors return "live" sub-objects by default; use .copy() to copy
-  * make it easier to predict what types come out
-    * change .data to .m2ms on chain and graph
-    * .chain() on graph
   * make M2M members private with leading underscores
 * tests
   * start measuring coverage